ADHO-MUKHA-SVANASANA

 • A variety of props can be used to help in Downward Dog.
 For example, the posture can be supported with a strap from a secure waist-level wall anchor around the hips, or with a bolster under the forehead—combined if needed with a rolled blanket or towel under the feet.

-• The posture can also be modified with the back horizontal and the hands-on top of the back of a chair, giving less pressure on the shoulders; this is useful for people with an injury.
+• The posture can also be modified with the back horizontal and the hands on top of the back of a chair, giving less pressure on the shoulders; this is useful for people with an injury.

 • For more concentration on the arms, loop a belt around your arms, just above the elbows, and press against the strap.
 Same for the legs.
-Position a belt on your upper legs above the knees and work on active legs drawing thighs outwards.
+Position a belt on your upper legs above the knees and work on active legs drawing your thighs outwards.

 What are the Variation of Adho Mukha Svanasana?